If you’re thinking — “What’s this writing section about? Isn’t she a designer? Why am I seeing this?” Here’s why.

 “There is nothing to writing.
 All you do is sit down at a typewriter and bleed.”— Ernest Hemingway

-Bells rang.
+The bell rang.
 It was time.

 I tightened my grip on the bouquet, took a deep breath, and closed my eyes.
 Canon in D began to play from the sanctuary.
 About thirty people were inside, waiting for me.